Microbial community and hemorrhoids

 It is not a single measure, but an interplay.

 Hemorrhoids cannot be influenced long-term by a single approach.
-Holistic support therefore starts where the symptoms arise: with stool regulation, relief of the rectum, and protection of the mucous membrane.
-The goal is to reduce stressful factors and support the natural functions of the rectum.
+Holistic support therefore starts where the symptoms arise: with stool regulation, relieving the rectum, and protecting the mucosa.
+The goal is to reduce burdensome factors and support the natural functions of the rectum.

 1. Functional Relief through Stool Regulation

 A consistent and well-tolerated stool consistency is the most important foundation for this.
 It reduces straining, shortens evacuation time, and lowers pressure on the vascular cushions.
-Here, diet, fluid intake, and a regular toilet routine act as central adjustment points.
+Nutrition, fluid intake, and a regulated toilet routine act as central control points here.

-2. Consideration of the Intestinal Environment and the Microbiome
+2. Consideration of the Intestinal Environment and Microbiome

 The gut microbiome influences stool form and ensures that the intestinal environment remains low in irritation.
-A balanced diet, possibly supplemented with well-tolerated fermented foods, can help reduce functional stress in the rectum without being understood as a therapy.
+A balanced diet, possibly supplemented with well-tolerated fermented foods, can help reduce functional stress in the rectum without being considered a therapy.

 3. Local Support of the Rectal Mucosa